Understanding how to sell used GPUs and getting the best value for them can be difficult.

 However, there are risks involved, there are scammers out there, and that risk is ultimately something you have to consider.
 You have to carefully consider your options.

 Note: if you’d like more details on this, check out our article on where to sell graphics cards.

 Or, read our article about the 4 best places to sell computers.

 Step 3: List GPUs accurately with hardware specs, condition, and pictures

-Generally speaking, this will be relatively similar regardless of which selling platform you choose or if you sell to an ITAD company like Exit.
+Generally speaking, this will be relatively similar regardless of which selling platform you choose.

 Here are the best practices and factors we consider when we give our customers quotes on their equipment.
 This information is also perfect for using in your listing on whatever selling platform you may decide to use: